Cinnamon Apple Stuffed Challah

 - 1 envelope instant yeast

 - 2 eggs for the dough and 1 egg for an egg wash

 - 1 tsp cinnamon for the dough and 1 tsp cinnamon for the apples

 - ¼ cup plus 1 tablespoon sugar for the dough and 1 tsp sugar for the apples

 - 2 apples, washed, peeled and diced into ½ inch pieces (I used Golden Delicious)

-- Whisk yeast and ½ cup of flour with warm water (100 degrees) into a slurry.
+- Whisk yeast, 1 tablespoon sugar, and ½ cup of flour with warm water (100 degrees) into a slurry.
 Let it sit for 10 minutes until puffy.

 - Mix in two eggs, oil, vanilla, 1 tsp cinnamon, ¼ cup sugar and salt into the yeast until all mixed.

 - Then add the rest of the flour and mix with your hands into a shaggy ball.